miped/django-envy/README.rst

 django-envy
 ===========

-An opinionated environment variable parser, which can be used with Django or standalone.
+An opinionated environment variable parser, which focuses on strictness, and doing one thing well.
+Can be used standalone or with Django.

 |build| |coverage| |license|